Herrick Foundation

 Getting on Their Radar

-The Herrick Foundation proactively identifies organizations through:
+The Herrick Foundation proactively identifies organisations through:

 Multi-Year Commitments

 The foundation makes multi-year grant commitments.
 As a result of many multi-year grant commitments and limited uncommitted funds, the foundation periodically pauses inviting new grant applications.
-Organizations should be aware that even invitation-only applications may be temporarily unavailable during such periods.
+Organisations should be aware that even invitation-only applications may be temporarily unavailable during such periods.

 Application Success Factors